roop/citron/docs/index.md

     However, a Citron-generated parser can be configured to handle errors intelligently, almost as good as parsers written by hand.
-    Using Citron's error handling capabilities, the generated parser can give out clear error messages, recover from errors to continue parsing, and produce partial parse trees.
+    Using Citron's error capturing feature, the generated parser can give out clear error messages, recover from errors to continue parsing, and produce partial parse trees.